Man captured after 2 people found fatally shot in Ohio home - WHIZ News

 MEDINA, Ohio (AP) — A man sought in the fatal shooting of two people found in a northeastern Ohio home has been captured, authorities said.

 Police found the victims early Thursday night when they entered the home in Medina, and authorities soon started searching for Robert Dick, 52.
-He eventually was found shortly before midnight in a wooded area in West Salem.
+The Medina man eventually was found shortly before midnight in a wooded area in West Salem.

+Dick was charged with murder and was due to make his initial court appearance Friday.
+It’s not known if he’s retained an attorney.

 The names of the victims and further details on the shooting were not disclosed.
 Authorities have not said why Dick was considered a suspect or if he had connections to either victim.